-Women’s Crisis Services of Waterloo Region would like to invite you to attend our 2020 Annual General Meeting.
+Thank you for attending the Women’s Crisis Services of Waterloo Region 2020 Annual General Meeting.
 The decision to move away from an in-person meeting for this year was prompted by our continued efforts to slow the spread of Covid-19.

 Ashleigh Weeden is an award-winning rural innovator who splits her time between Ontario’s Wellington and Bruce Counties.
 Ashleigh’s work leading Grey County’s Connected County Initiative directly contributed to the County receiving recognition as one of the Top 7 Intelligent Communities of 2017 by the Intelligent Community Forum and the top achiever in its population category in the 2018 ‘By the Numbers’ report from the ICF.

 Ashleigh also provided strategic communications and community engagement support for the largest publicly-funded regional broadband initiative in Canada to date, and the Southwestern Integrated Fibre Technology (SWIFT) Initiative for several years, where her portfolio included supporting Indigenous engagement in the project.
 Ashleigh is currently pursuing her PhD in Rural Studies at the University of Guelph, where her research is focused on place-based rural innovation, community capacity building, and future-oriented public policy.